frostschutz/Kobo/README.txt

 - AutoShelf -

-Create collections for each folder directly on the Kobo.
-Beta stage. http://www.mobileread.com/forums/showthread.php?t=254554
+Create collections for each folder directly on the Kobo. http://www.mobileread.com/forums/showthread.php?t=254554

 - HyphenDicts -